 Stella Immanuel is a Houston-based doctor who made outrageous claims that hydroxychloroquine cures COVID-19.
 She is also a pastor and the founder of Fire Power Ministries, where she used her platform to promote conspiracies about the medical profession, despite having a license to practice medicine herself.

-Someone who does not know better would cite her as a reason not to take the COVID-19 vaccine.
+Someone who is familiar with Emmanuel’s past claims would cite her as a reason not to take the COVID-19 vaccine.
 Even though there are many sources that debunk her claims about hydroxychloroquine being an effective treatment for COVID-19 (4), there are many other reasons why Immanuel’s claims should be taken with a grain of salt.

 According to the BBC, she said: “Nobody needs to get sick.
 This virus has a cure – it is called hydroxychloroquine, I have treated over 350 patients and not had one death.”
 However, a little over five years ago, she alleged that alien DNA was being used in medical treatments, and that scientists were cooking up a vaccine to prevent people from being religious.